 Feral dogs living near Chernobyl differ genetically from their ancestors who survived the 1986 nuclear plant disaster—but these variations do not appear to stem from radioactivity-induced mutations.

-"Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."
-For decades, scientists have studied animals living in or near the Chernobyl Nuclear Power Plant to see ...
+Add Yahoo as a preferred source to see more of our stories on Google.
+For decades, scientists have studied animals living in or near the Chernobyl Nuclear Power Plant to see how increased levels of ...

 In 1986, the Chernobyl nuclear reactor in the Soviet Union, now in Ukraine, exploded, spewing massive amounts of radioactive material into the environment.
 Almost four decades later, the stray dogs ...